Stuart Weitzman School of Design

 Landscape Architecture

-MFA certificate programs are suited for both advanced level graduate students and professionals who wish to focus in the areas of Emerging Design and Research or in Time-Based and Interactive Media.
+This certificate program is suited for both advanced level graduate students and professionals who wish to focus in the areas of Time-Based and Interactive Media.
 An application and portfolio review are required for admission.
 Each certificate program requires 5 course units to be completed within two years.

 The curriculum enables students to engage in working with emerging technologies and incorporating new methods into their practice.
-These certificate programs are available to School of Design students currently enrolled in advanced degree programs as well as stand-alone applicants who wish to pursue the certificate on a part-time basis.
+This certificate program is available to School of Design students currently enrolled in advanced degree programs as well as stand-alone applicants who wish to pursue the certificate on a part-time basis.

 Time-Based and Interactive Media